MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-stream-troubleshooting.md

 1. Check that the encoder is sending audio.
 1. Check that the audio device is plugged in.
 1. If on Windows, make sure the correct audio device is selected and unmuted.
-1. If there was an encoder disruption, some browsers or devices may not be able to recover and playback the audio correctly.
+1. If there was an encoder disruption, some browsers or devices may not be able to recover and play back the audio correctly.

 > [!NOTE]
 > If you've deployed Microsoft eCDN as your video distribution provider for live events, please refer to [Troubleshooting eCDN performance issues](/ecdn/troubleshooting/troubleshoot-ecdn-performance-issues) for more details on troubleshooting the eCDN performance issues you may be experiencing.